 A teacher friend of mine once told me that the first half term back at school after the summer holidays is the worst time of the whole year.
 Weeks on end of unstructured play with little to keep the academic part of the brain firing makes for restless, impatient children.

-This is my pick of the best books for children to read over summer.
+This is my pick of the best books for children to read over summer or on your family holiday.
 Some were my favourites growing up, some are my children’s favourites now, and some very special ones are both.

 The Very Hungry Caterpillar